 These 10 Tips will Help you Bond with your Stepkids!

-Don’t play favorites.
 It is easy to favor your new stepchild to make them like you, but this just only causes contention with everybody else.
-Don’t do it, it hurts everybody in the long run because you don’t want to have your stepchild establish you as the “pushover step-parent”
+Don’t do it.
+It hurts everybody in the long run.
+You don’t want to have your stepchild establish you as the “pushover step-parent”

 So there you have it!
 With these 10 Simple, but effective strategies you will be bonding with your stepchild in no time!